Davies, Chapter Two, Defining Art

 c.
 Something can be necessary w/o being sufficient

 i.
-Being a mammal is necessary for being an elephant, but being a mammal is not sufficient for being an elephant
+Being a mammal is necessary for being an elephant, but not sufficient

 d.
 Something can be sufficient w/o being necessary